8 Questions to ask your next media agency

 Level up your advertising when you know what questions to ask your next media agency or media buyer.
 Our comprehensive set of 8 questions covers several subjects including: staffing, workload, tools, expertise, outsourcing, vendors, transparency, and most importantly, how much of your media spend is actually being spent on media.

-Use the form on this page to download our worksheet(Excel) to help you track each media agency or buyer you engage with.
+Get our worksheet(Excel) to help you track each media agency or buyer you engage with.
+Use the form on this page to download your copy!

 Ready?
 Let’s get to it!